Trauma & Emotional Patterns7 min read

 Why willpower and relaxation techniques are not enough

-If you have tried meditation apps, breathing exercises, journaling, or forcing yourself to rest and still feel stuck, that does not mean you are doing it wrong.
-It means the approach is addressing the surface without reaching the source.
+If you have tried meditation apps, breathing exercises, or forcing yourself to rest and still felt stuck, that does not mean you failed.
+It usually means the strategy did not reach the deeper layer of what is happening.

-That is why somatic and body-based approaches tend to be more effective for this kind of pattern.
-They work with the nervous system directly, helping the body learn — not just intellectually, but experientially — that it is safe to settle.
+That is why somatic and body-based approaches can be so helpful here.
+They work more directly with the nervous system, helping the body learn that settling is possible.

 What somatic, trauma-informed therapy can offer

-Somatic therapy works with the body as a primary entry point for healing.
-Rather than only talking about what happened or analyzing patterns, it invites awareness of what is happening in the body right now — the tension, the bracing, the sensations that have been running in the background.
+Somatic therapy uses the body as part of the work.
+Alongside talking, it helps you notice what is happening right now: the tension, the bracing, the sensations running in the background.

 At Peace Love Wellness, our trauma-informed approach integrates somatic awareness into relational therapy.
 This might include: